adriangb/scikeras/docs/source/migration.rst

 Variable keyword arguments in fit and predict
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In a future release of SciKeras, variable keyword arguments (commonly referred to as ``**kwargs``) will be removed from fit and predict.
-To future proof your code, you should instead declare these parameters in your constructor:
+Keras supports a large number of variable keyword arguments keyword arguments (commonly referred to as ``**kwargs``) for ``fit`` and ``predict``.
+SciKeras supports these as well, but passing arguments in this way means that they will not be hyperparameter-tunable, can't be pickled, etc.

+In general, it is better to declare these parameters in the constructor of your model.
+While this is not possibel with all parameters, it is not a problem for the vast majority of them.

+As an example, we declare ``batch_size`` in the constructor:

 .. code:: diff